anuragshirolkar/AI-labs/lab5/Readme.md

 * results.sh - Run Accuracy files for 5 fold validations
 * results.txt - Final output results of results.sh
 * train.py - Used to train HMM
+* runner.sh - runs all viterbi
+* trainer.sh - used in training
+* main.sh - This isolates and then trains and then runs the script

+To run the code-
+./main.sh

+To get the results-
+./results.sh

+To speak a word-
+python viterbi.py | python speak.py